carolvisoto/goeurotest/README.md

 -  `java -jar goeuro.jar 'CITY_NAME'`

--  The file will be recorded on the same directory where is located JAR file.
+-  The file will be recorded on the same directory where is located the JAR file.

 How to run the tests:
 ---------------------